Best Practices for Customer Satisfaction Surveys – 5 steps

 If you reach out to buyers about new products or services, check with them if they like your business’ work, and work on building a stronger relationship with them, you will form long-term customer loyalty for your brand.

-7. Reduce Bad Word-of-Mouth
+7. Prevent Negative Word-of-Mouth

 Did you know that, on average, it takes 40 positive testimonials to outweigh 1 really bad one?
 When your customers are unhappy and have a bad experience, they won’t shy away from sharing it with others.
 If you ask them directly about it and show them that you are really willing to find a solution, chances are they’ll give you a second chance to improve.